YJDoc2/Kerberos-Python-Library/README.md

 The outermost \_\_init\_\_.py file exports all the components.

-All classes and constants exported by the module can be brought in by using :
+All classes and constants exported by the module can be brought in by using :<br />
 <code>from 'path/to/Kerberos-py-library' import ComponentClass</code>

 <strong>Note</strong> that some methods of API have a large number of params, upto 6, clearly breaking the max-number-of-params-should-be-3 guideline of good programming.For slightly easier use of these, **all params** of **all** methods follow the following order :